 Impact Review is not an approval level, but rather notification of a proposed action and an opportunity for these areas to indicate if there will be an impact on their unit that was not previously resolved with the school.
 Each school/college will determine who is responsible for seeking the impact signatures.
 Each administrative unit below has designated two people who are authorized to review and sign curriculum proposals on the unit’s behalf.

-Library – Lucy Holman or Jeffrey Hutson
+Library – Dean of the Library or Director, Law Library or Associate Director

-OTS - David Bobart or Paul Walsh
+OTS - Chief Information Officer or designee

-Admissions Office - David Waggoner or Heeseung Lee (UG) / Miriam King (G)
+Enrollment Management and Marketing (EMM) - VP for EMM or AVP for Admissions

-Records Office – Michael Driscoll or Ryan Steffy
+Records Office – AVP for Enrollment Management/Registrar or Associate Registrar

+Online learning – CELTT director

-The General Education Council Chair will sign to signify approval for general education applicability.
+The General Education Council Chair will sign to signify approval for General Education or Graduation Requirement applicability.

 Signatures for specific actions are required as indicated on the action-specific forms.
 No changes are official until all the appropriate levels of approval have been given and are so indicated with signatures.
 Marketing and advertising of new programs, certificates, specializations, concentrations or off-campus delivery of existing programs may not begin until the final required approval has been confirmed.
 Notification of final approvals (USM and MHEC) will be sent to the school/college as soon as they are received.